Nasir-ud-Daulah

-Mir Farqunda Ali Khan (25 April 1794 – 16 May 1857) commonly known as Nasir-ud-Daulah, was Nizam of Hyderabad, a princely state of British India, from 24 May 1829 until his death in 1857.
+Mir Farqunda Ali Khan (25 April 1794 – 16 May 1857) commonly known as Nasir-ud-Daulah, was fourth Nizam of Hyderabad, a princely state of British India, from 24 May 1829 until his death in 1857.

 Born as Farqunda Ali Khan to Nizam Sikandar Jah and Fazilatunnisa Begum, Nasir-ud-Daulah ascended the throne in 1829.
 He inherited a financially weak kingdom.
 On his request, Lord William Bentinck withdrew all of the European superintendents of civil departments and followed a policy of non-intervention in the Nizam's affairs.
 The Nizam founded the Hyderabad Medical School in 1846; he also owed large debts to the Arabs, the Rohillas and the British, and in 1853 he signed a treaty with the British during the reign of Governor-General The Earl of Dalhousie.
 The British agreed to liquidate all of his debts in return for ceding part of his territory to the British.

 Early life

 Nasir-ud-Daulah was born as Mir Farkhunda Ali Khan in Bidar, at present-day Karnataka, India, on 25 April 1794.
 He was the eldest son of Nizam Sikandar Jah.
-Nasir-ud-Daulah's mother was Fazilatunnisa Begum, the favourite wife of his father.
+Nasir-ud-Daulah's mother was Fazilat-un-Nisa Begum, the favourite wife of his father.
 The Nizams were the erstwhile ruler of Hyderabad, the largest princely state of British India.